Amityville: The Awakening: Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 29% based on 21 reviews, and an average rating of 3.90/10.
 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 42 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Witney Siebold of IGN gave the film a score of 5.5/10, writing that the film, "while largely a generic haunting film without much in the way of a hook beyond its famous setting, can at least claim to be one of the more watchable Amityville films, for whatever that praise may be worth," and deemed it "perhaps the best Amityville film since 1983."
 Dread Central gave the film two and a half stars out of five saying "At the end of the day, this isn't such a bad flick, but viewers looking for an insane new Amityville experience will just have to keep chasing that dragon."
 Slant Magazine gave the film two out of four stars and called it "an elegant entry in a lame series of horror films."

 Home media

 The film was released on Blu-ray, DVD, and on demand on November 14, 2017, but was not released in the U.K.

-Sequel
+Prequel

-An eleventh film called Amityville: Where the Echo Lives was released on October 29, 2024 from Lionsgate.
+An eleventh film called The Amityville Murders was released on February 8, 2019 from The Awakening producer Daniel Farrands, who wrote and directed the film.